lsst-ts/ts_tcs_aoclc_simulator/README.md

 ## 8. Example Script

 - **opdClosedLoop.py**: Closed-loop simulation in the optical path difference (OPD) level, which means only the classes of WepPhosimCmpt and OfcCmpt are used.
+- **comcamClosedLoop.py**: Closed-loop simulation of commionning camera.
+There are 9 stars on the center of each CCD.